costrouc/quansight-nix-derivations/README.md

 with your package manager or system at all.

 These repository builds make one assumption about the layout of the repositories.
-It expects a flat hierarchy.
+It expects a flat hierarchy shown below.
 In the future I can add git support to use "master".

 ```
 ...
 |-- quansight-nix/
 |-- xnd/
+|-- xndtools/
 |-- gumath/
 |-- ndtypes/
 |-- uarray/